jorgecarleitao/arrow2/guide/src/high_level.md

 ## From Iterator

 In the examples above, we've introduced how to create an array from an iterator.
-These APIs are available for all Arrays, and they are highly suitable to efficiently create them.
+These APIs are available for all Arrays, and they are suitable to efficiently create them.
 In this section we will go a bit more in detail about these operations, and how to make them even more efficient.

-This crate's APIs are generally split into two parts: whether an operation leverages contiguous memory regions or whether it does not.
+This crate's APIs are generally split into two patterns: whether an operation leverages contiguous memory regions or whether it does not.

 If yes, then use:

 * `Buffer::from_iter`
-* `unsafe Buffer::from_trusted_len_iter`
+* `Buffer::from_trusted_len_iter`
-* `unsafe Buffer::try_from_trusted_len_iter`
+* `Buffer::try_from_trusted_len_iter`

 If not, then use the builder API, such as `Primitive<T>`, `Utf8Primitive<O>`, `ListPrimitive`, etc.

 We have seen examples where the latter API was used.
 In the last example of this page you will be introduced to an example of using the former for SIMD.

 ## Into Iterator